dam-pav/NavSrcHandler/README.md

 # NAV Source Handler (Split/Merge Tool)

 An interactive PowerShell helper that prepares and merges Microsoft Dynamics NAV/BC application object files.
+The purpose of this tool is to facilitate the [Nav Development Protocol](The Nav Development Protocol.md).

 ## Features